Pilots in an aircraft cockpit

 Course delivery

-Delivered over four years - or five with a placement year, you’ll study modules that embed theoretical knowledge with creative application to help you become a world-class engineer.
+Delivered over four years (or five if you choose to include a placement year), you will study a suite of modules that will embed theoretical knowledge, build career-focused skills, and help you become a world-class engineer.

 Learn more about the current course modules below.